ka6thiik/NetworkPackekAnalyser_PRODIGY_CS_05/README.md

   Install it via `pip`:
   pip install scapy

-  Npcap (Windows only): This is required for packet sniffing on Windows machines.
+  Npcap (Windows only):
+   This is required for packet sniffing on Windows machines.

+Run the Packet Sniffer: After setting up, run the Python script:

+python NetworkPacketAnalyser.py